Skip to content

 Background

 The Monkeypox Virus (MPXV) is a recently emerging outbreak with ongoing infection cases.
-Drugs and vaccines for smallpox are being used to contain it.
+Drugs and vaccines for smallpox are being used to reduce the infection.
 However, no specific drugs or vaccines are available to combat this infection.

 Methods